 Watch video: How to capture birds in flight

-Long lenses like the best lenses for bird photography are a must but, with birds regularly flying close (and sometimes into) the crowd, you don’t need to invest in a big 600mm lens for these displays.
-Anything above 200mm (in 35mm terms) will do – and unless you’re taking shots in particularly dark woodland, or at dusk, a fast aperture isn’t a must, either.
+With birds regularly flying close (and sometimes into) the crowd, you don’t need to invest in a big 600mm lens for these displays; anything above 200mm (in 35mm terms) will do.
+And unless you’re taking shots in particularly dark woodland, or at dusk, a fast aperture isn’t a must, either.

 In fact, using a narrower aperture of around f/8 to create a larger depth of field will make it slightly easier to capture your subject in focus.
 A shutter speed of 1/1000 sec or faster is a good place to start, and we’d recommend shooting in Shutter Priority mode so that your shutter speed will remain constant even if your subject moves in and out of uneven patches of light.

-The AF Area Mode you choose should be the one that works best for you, but if you’re a dab hand at tracking then you may find Single Point AF is the most precise.
-Once you’ve mastered the technique, you can start refining your flight skills with the various scenarios below.
+The AF area mode you choose should be the one that works best for you, but if you’re a dab hand at tracking then you may find single point AF is the most precise.
+Once you’ve mastered the technique, you can start refining your flight skills!

 How to photograph birds in flight